Frog and Toad Are Friends: Reception

 Kirkus Reviews stated that Frog and Toad are Friends "(does) for friendship something of what Little Bear does for kinship."

 It was a Caldecott Honor Book, or runner-up for the American Library Association Caldecott Medal, which recognizes the year's best illustration in an American children's picture book.

+School Library Journal included the book at #15 on their Top 100 Picture Books list in 2012.

 Adaptation

-Frog and Toad Are Friends was adapted as a film with Will Ryan and Hal Smith providing the voices of Frog and Toad with Lobel narrating.
+Frog and Toad Are Friends was adapted as a film by Churchill Films with Will Ryan and Hal Smith providing the voices of Frog and Toad with Lobel narrating.
+It received a CINE Golden Eagle.